-Prioritization within the QIP, targets for improvement and projected change ideas/tactics for each objective have been refined to reflect:
+Specific initiatives, targets for improvement and projected change ideas/tactics for each high-level objective reflect:

-- the most recent performance data available from the Canadian Institute for Health Information (CIHI), resident and family experience surveys and our electronic health record;
+- the most recent performance data available from the Canadian Institute for Health Information (CIHI), resident, family and staff experience surveys and our electronic health record;

 - emergent issues identified internally (trends in critical incidents) and/or externally

-- input from residents, families, staff, leaders and external partners, including the MOHL
+- input from residents, families, staff, leaders and external partners, including the MOHLTC.

 - Download the 2018-2019 Quality Improvement Plan Narrative